B.S. Philadelphia Biblical University

 Author of the forthcoming Evangelical Exegetical Commentary volume on 2 Peter & Jude, available TBA.

-Herbert Bateman is Professor at Southwestern Baptist Theological Seminary.
-He has also served on the faculty at Moody Bible Institute, Grace Theological Seminary, Taylor University of the Upland, Tyndale Theological Seminary in Amsterdam, the Netherlands, Asian Theological Seminary in Manila, the Philippines, and Dallas Theological Seminary.
+Herbert Bateman runs the Cyber-Center for Biblical Studies, and he serves as an adjunct faculty member for Liberty Seminary.
+He has also served on the faculty at Southwestern Baptist Theological Seminary, Moody Bible Institute, Grace Theological Seminary, Taylor University of the Upland, Tyndale Theological Seminary in Amsterdam, the Netherlands, Asian Theological Seminary in Manila, the Philippines, and Dallas Theological Seminary.
 His research interests focus on the general epistles: Hebrews, James, 1–2 Peter, 1–3 John, and Jude.

 Herbert Bateman’s forthcoming volume on 2 Peter & Jude will appear in the Evangelical Exegetical Commentary, a groundbreaking commentary series on the entire Bible.
 The EEC incorporates the latest critical biblical scholarship, and it is written from a distinctly evangelical perspective.
 The publication of the EEC by Logos Bible Software marks the first time a major Bible commentary series has been published first in digital form.
 Learn more…

 How to Get It

 The entire set of the Evangelical Exegetical Commentary is available today through Logos Bible Software.